coopermaa/awesome-sinatra/README.md

 ## Authentication

 * [hancock](https://github.com/atmos/hancock/) - An OpenID based Single Sign On server with a simple API, written in Sinatra
+* [hancock-client](https://github.com/atmos/hancock-client) - A sinatra app and rack middleware piece for the hancock SSO server

 ## Blogging